-Dendrochronicle is published by Coralie Mills BSc MA PhD FSAScot MIFA.
+Dendrochronicle is led by Coralie Mills BSc MA PhD FSAScot MCIfA.

-My academic background is in environmental history/archaeology, palynology and especially dendrochronology.
-My research interests lie in the historic interface between humans and woodland, and in using dendrochronology not solely for heritage dating but also to reconstruct human impact on woodland and landscape, and to use this information to inform future management.
+My academic background is in environmental archaeology, landscape history and dendrochronology.
+My research interests lie in the historic interface between humans and woodland, and in using dendrochronology not solely for heritage dating but also to reconstruct wooded landscape history including historic management and timber trade.

 Membership of Societies

-Member of the Institute of Field Archaeologists (Committee member Scottish Group of IFA, 2002-4).
+Member of the Chartered Institute of Field Archaeologists (Committee member Scottish Group of IFA, 2002-4).

 Fellow of the Society of Antiquaries of Scotland.
 (Council member, 2002-2005).

 Member of Association for Environmental Archaeology; Archaeology Scotland; Council for British Archaeology; Scottish Vernacular Buildings Working Group; Community Woodlands Association.